 - Short reviews (of books, movies, web-sites etc) should be approx. 400 words.
 Articles, Comments, and Book Reviews are peer-reviewed.

-The Journal is currently calling for papers for the two issues to be published in 2015.
-The deadlines for issue submissions can be found on the Journal’s webpage.
+The Journal is currently planning its third year’s issues.
+The deadlines for issue submissions can be found on the Journal of Resistance Studies webpage.